luke-chang/js-spatial-navigation/README.md

 #### `SpatialNavigation.init()`

 Initializes SpatialNavigation and binds event listeners to the global object.
-It is a synchronous function so you don't need to await ready state.
+It is a synchronous function, so you don't need to await ready state.

 **Note:** It should be called before using any other methods of SpatialNavigation!